 - Place the items that you use most frequently closest to the entrance of the storage unit for easy access.

 - If you have items in your storage unit that are sensitive to temperature, you may want to consider getting a climate controlled storage unit when you consolidate units.

 As always, the experts at Markham Self Storage in Jackson, Tennessee are here to help you with all your questions and needs about affordable self-storage units.
-Our customers know that we offer everything from the second month free to moving supplies.
 We have a variety of features available to fit your needs and budget.
 Contact us today.